octodns/octodns/README.md

 ## Providers

 The table below lists the providers octoDNS supports.
-They are maintained in their own repositories and released as independant modules.
+They are maintained in their own repositories and released as independent modules.

 | Provider | Module | Notes |
 |--|--|--|